dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Affinity Diagram

-An affinity diagram is a visual tool used for organizing large amounts of data into related groups or themes.
-It is often used during brainstorming sessions and is particularly useful in the categorization and prioritization of ideas, issues, or requirements.
+An affinity diagram is a visual tool used for ==organizing large amounts of data into related groups or themes==.
+It is often ==used during brainstorming sessions== and is particularly useful in the ==categorization and prioritization== of ideas, issues, or requirements.
 In business analysis, affinity diagrams can help in requirements elicitation, stakeholder analysis, and root cause analysis.

 ### Agile Methodology